betandr/algorithms_plus_data_structures/README.md

 _"Algorithms + Data Structures = Programs"_ - Niklaus Wirth

-A collection of _VERY NAIVE_ algorithms and data structures implemented in Python.
+A collection of _VERY NAIVE AND NOT PRODUCTION_ algorithms and data structures implemented in Python.

 ## Structures